magss0n/Flappy-Bee/README.md

 # Flappy-Bee
-This is a copycat of the game Flappy Bird made with Kotlin using KMP
 =======
-This is Kotlin Multiplatform project targets Android, iOS, Web, Desktop.
+This is a copycat of the game Flappy Bird made with Kotlin using KMP which targets Android, iOS, Web, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: